 During the early 16th century, interest in the revival of the classic ideal among artists and patrons alike led to art of great monumentality, clarity and principle, as significantly seen in the work of Michelangelo and Raphael.

-Their rivalry was notorious.
-Michelangelo helped design Sebastiano del Piombo’s huge Raising of Lazarus, in successful competition with Raphael for the commissioning of an altarpiece for Narbonne Cathedral in France.
+From 1505 and 1508 respectively, the two artists were working in Rome for Pope Julius II and his successor Leo X. Their rivalry was notorious.
+Michelangelo helped Sebastiano del Piombo with his huge Raising of Lazarus, an altarpiece produced in competition with Raphael, destined for Narbonne Cathedral in France.

 Study of the natural world led to ever increasing precision and verisimilitude.
 This quality is evident in the portraiture of the period, both the vivid likenesses produced in Rome by Sebastiano and Raphael, and the unidentified young men portrayed in Florence by Bronzino, Andrea del Sarto and the latter’s pupils, Jacopo Pontormo and Rosso Fiorentino.